dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 dotnet workload install aspire
 ```

-To check your version of the .NET Aspire, run this command:
+To check your version of .NET Aspire, run this command:

 ```dotnetcli
 dotnet workload list